revature-scalawags/PepinA97-Project1/README.md

 CommonPhrases prints how many times a 2-word or 3-word phrase occurs in the dataset.

 ## Technologies
-JDK
+-JDK
-Scala & SBT
+-Scala & SBT
-Hadoop
+-Hadoop